 WHERE TO SEE PENNY'S WORK

-Every year Penny takes part in Cornwall Open Studios in May, and hosts themed shows in her own large gallery showroom.
-All future dates for shows and exhibitions will be posted on social media.
-All of the work on this website is available for sale unless otherwise stated, simply get in touch for more details.
+Dates for shows and exhibitions are always posted on social media and all of the work on this website is available for sale unless otherwise stated, simply get in touch for more details.

-Every year Penny takes part in Cornwall Open Studios in May, and hosts themed shows in her own large gallery showroom.
-All future dates for shows and exhibitions will be posted on social media.
-All of the work on this website is available for sale unless otherwise stated, simply get in touch for more details.
+Dates for shows and exhibitions are always posted on social media and all of the work on this website is available for sale unless otherwise stated, simply get in touch for more details.

 Penny’s work is distinctively modern, yet her canvases look fantastic when juxtaposed with antique furniture – another passion of hers.
-Simon and Penny’s home near Penzance is a lovingly renovated Cornish farm dwelling with outhouses-turned-workshops, which houses their antiques business as well as Penny’s studio.
+Simon and Penny’s home near Penzance is a lovingly renovated Cornish farm dwelling with outbuildings which house their antiques business as well as Penny’s art.